 Some simple truths about pain

-- The better you understand pain, the better equipped you are to manage it and change it.
+- The better we understand pain, the better equipped we are to manage it and change it.

-- The pain experience is determined and modulated by the brain, not the body part where it is felt.
+- The brain determines and modulates the pain experience, not just the body part where the pain is felt.

 - Sometimes, we can be in pain even when there is no actual threat to the body.
 Likewise, it's possible to have signs of injury but no pain.
 We aren't our x-ray.